jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

 (1A) Despite subsection (1), meeting, in relation to a local authority that is a board of inquiry, special tribunal, or freshwater hearings panel given authority to conduct hearings under section 149J or 202 or clause 58 of Schedule 1 of the Resource Management Act 1991, is limited to any hearing that—
   (a) the board or tribunal holds under section 149L or 206 of the Resource Management Act 1991; and (b) the freshwater hearings panel holds under clause 39 of Schedule 1 of that Act.
+(1B) Despite paragraph (b) of the definition of meeting in subsection (1), meeting, in relation to a water organisation within the meaning of the Local Government (Water Services) Act 2025, means a meeting of the board of the organisation and does not include a meeting of a committee or subcommittee of the board.
 (2) For the avoidance of doubt, it is hereby declared that any meeting of a local authority or of any committee or subcommittee of a local authority, at which no resolutions or decisions are made is not a meeting for the purposes of this Part.

 ### 45A Application of this Part to certain local authorities